About the AICCM Bulletin

 • Promote interdisciplinary research activity in cultural materials conservation;

-• Present a forum for new ideas and thinking with regards to conservation; management, conservation ethics, cultural engagement, sustainability and wider professional concerns in the region;
+• Present a forum for new ideas and thinking on materials conservation; management, conservation ethics, cultural engagement, sustainability and wider professional concerns in the region;

 • Disseminate new information and novel methods to the conservation profession world-wide.